Serena in the broadcast booth? The ball is in her court

-Williams bid an emotional farewell to the sport she dominated for over two decades at the U.S. Open on Friday night and afterward said she wanted to stay attached to the game.
+Williams bid an emotional farewell to the sport she dominated for over two decades at the US Open on Friday (Sep 2) night and afterwards said she wanted to stay attached to the game.

 "Tennis has been such a huge part of my life, I can't imagine not being involved in tennis," she told reporters.